catduckgnaf/rtl_433_haos_addon/readme.md

 Click the update button?
 Duh

 The discovery script, and the latest rtl_433.conf are downloaded at run time.
 Currently the discovery script gets overwritten, and the rtl_433.conf does not.
-So please periodically check for any updates on the rtl_433.conf script.
+So please periodically check for any updates on the rtl_433.conf.

 ## Pre-requesites and instructions: